the-turing-way/the-turing-way/book/website/reproducible-research/open/open-access.md

 Following the [Think.Check.Submit guidelines](https://thinkchecksubmit.org/) can help researchers to avoid predatory journals.

 A criticism around gold Open Access publishing is also the cost.
-APCs can generally be around $2000 or in some cases more, which can therefore be prohibitive for authors across the globe.
+APCs can generally be around 2000 USD or in some cases more, which can therefore be prohibitive for authors across the globe.
 Some publishers offer discounts or waivers to authors from countries classified by the World Bank as low-income economies or APCs may be covered by your funder as part of your grant.

 Whilst some journals are fully Open Access, meaning all the articles they publish are open and free to read, some journals are hybrid.